scandinavianphoto/frontend-test/README.md

 You can then execute npm start in your terminal while inside the project directory to launch the application in the web with auto refresh when you save file changes.

 # Delivery
-* Send in the code as a link to github (public repo, without the node_modules directory).
+* Use a public github repo (commit often so we can track your progress).
 * The app should come with clear and simple instructions for how to run it.

 You are allowed to use any frameworks/libraries you want.
 That said, extensive use of frameworks and libraries will, of course, make it harder for us to evaluate your solution.